Juvenile Justice System in Georgia

 Obviously, minors who run afoul of the law are a problem for parents, guardians, law enforcement, and the justice system.
 The common point for agreement is that all parties want minors to never find themselves in legal peril.
 For parents and guardians, minors charged with crimes create untold stress and a financial burden.
 For law enforcement and the justice system, minors charged with crimes consume valuable time, assets, and the cost associated with probation and/or detention.

-Juvenile defense lawyers act to have charges dismissed, reduced to lesser charges, or represent the accused in court.
+Juvenile defense lawyers act to have charges dismissed, reduced to lesser charges, or represent the accused in court to manage other facets of the juvenile justice system.
 In cases that go to court, the juvenile defense lawyer will fight for the best possible outcome.

 Juveniles without proper representation are far more likely to face stiffer sentences for charges and probation violations.
 Arguments exist that minors held in detention may begin to identify as “being a criminal”, thus drifting into a troubled life.
 The Report of the Georgia Council on Criminal Justice Reform, published n 2017, included this alarming statement, “More than half the youth in the system were readjudicated delinquent or convicted of a criminal offense within three years of their release, a rate that had held steady since 2003.
 For those released from secure youth development campuses, the recidivism rate was even higher – an alarming 65 percent.”2.